Hauraki Gulf: Marine Park

+The Hauraki Gulf was declared a marine park in 2000 by legislative statute.
+This was accompanied by the formation of the Hauraki Gulf Forum, whose membership includes representatives of local iwi and local authorities in the area surrounding the Hauraki Gulf.
 The park is distinctly different from other conservation areas of New Zealand not only by being a marine environment, but because it is home to more than one million people along its shores and on its islands.
 It also contains a number of (above-water) wildlife sanctuaries.